Proto:Doom (PC, 1993)/Press Release Pre-Beta

 More large sheets of skin – these ones have metal at the top and bottom.

 A range of blue mountains with the Earth in the background.
-If this texture were used it would look pretty silly, since the Earth would get repeated four times.
+If this texture were used it would look pretty silly, since the Earth would get repeated four times, unless it's paired with the next unused texture, where that would repeat 3 times.

 Note that it's actually defined as 256×128, so the top eight rows of pixels get cut off.
 This applies to all of the sky textures in this section.